 Subsequently, the Nation of Israel was told that God would prosper them if they remained faithful to Him.
 The scriptures that seem to be the most relevant in this regard are the four that immediately follow.

-[Note: When we quote Scripture in this article, we use the wording in the New King James Version of the Bible, unless indicated otherwise.
-When words in a quoted scripture are shown in bold print, the emphasis is our own.]
+[Note: When we quote Scripture in this article, we use the wording in the New King James Version of the Bible, except when we are quoting a source that uses a different translation.
+And, when bold print is shown in the scriptures that we quote in this article, it is to focus on certain words that we will be addressing in our subsequent discussion.]

 Deuteronomy 6:3 states: “Therefore hear, O Israel, and be careful to observe it, that it may be well with you, and that you may multiply greatly as the LORD God of your fathers has promised you—‘a land flowing with milk and honey.’”

 Neither Strong’s Concordance of the Bible nor any of the Bible commentaries that we consulted provide helpful insights about this scripture.
 However, the winter 2019-2020 edition of Explore the Bible: Leader Guide, which is a quarterly publication used by a number of Christian churches as a Bible study guide, makes the following statements as to whether or not devotion (or faithfulness) to God leads to prosperity:

 [Deuteronomy 6:3] is not a guarantee that no faithful believer will ever suffer want or go through hard times, and it is certainly no endorsement for the “prosperity gospel.”
 The Bible never promises that righteousness leads to riches.